 The Board petitioned the Minnesota Water Resources Board (now the Board of Water and Soil Resources) on July 24, 1969, amended January 20, 1970, for a change of name, review of boundary, and distribution of managers of the Watershed District.
 A hearing on the matter was held at Thief River Falls on March 31, 1970, and at Kelliher on April 2, 1970.
 In their Order, the Water Resources Board stated that the principle place of business shall be at Thief River Falls; that a description of the land within the District be written; specified that the Board of Managers be seven members, the procedure by which county boards shall appoint managers and terms of office for the Managers.

 In 1977, the Red Lake Watershed District signed a Joint Powers Agreement with seven other watershed districts in the Red River Basin to form the Lower Red River Watershed Management Board.
 In 1991, the name was changed to the Red River Watershed Management Board.
-The Bois de Sioux was added in 1994, for a total of nine watershed districts.
-The levy collected is used for funding the development, construction, and maintenance of projects of common benefit to the Red River Basin.
+Currently there are seven Watershed Districts that are members.
+A levy is collected from each Watershed District and is used for funding the development, construction, and maintenance of projects of common benefit to the Red River Basin.

 The Red Lake Watershed District currently is governed by Minnesota Statutes 103D, which provides a broader scope for a local unit of government to manage quantity and quality of water within the hydrological boundaries.